Updated: Feb 16

 As part of our Healthy Homes Standards series, we're bringing you some more in-depth information on what these mean.

 This week we're bringing you a blog on ventilation.
-Ventilation is the ability for air to flow through the property to stop mould and dampness, which is harmful to health ans bad for the structural integrity of a property.
-In the Healthy Homes Standards, rental homes but have openable windows in the living room, dining room, kitchen and bedrooms.
+Ventilation is the ability for air to flow through the property to stop mould and dampness, which is harmful to health and bad for the structural integrity of a property.
+In the Healthy Homes Standards, rental homes must have openable windows in the living room, dining room, kitchen, and bedrooms.

 Kitchens and bathrooms must have extractor fans.

 All habitable rooms in a rental property must have at least one window, door or skylight which opens to the outside and can be fixed in the open position.

 In each room, the size of the openable windows, doors and skylights together must be at least 5% of the floor area of that room.

 Each window door, window or skylight must be openable and must be able to remain fixed in an open position.